Just By Happenstance

 The advances in cancer care in recent decades have increased life expectancy for many survivors.
 However, the same treatments that have helped many live longer, fuller lives may also increase the risk of developing new heart conditions either during or after cancer treatment.
 In addition, some people with newly diagnosed cancer may have existing heart problems that need to be managed while undergoing cancer treatment.

-Our cardio-oncologists work closely with specialists in Henry Ford Cancer to determine if you would benefit from a cardio-oncology consultation.
+Our cardio-oncologists work closely with specialists in Henry Ford Cancer Center to determine if you would benefit from a cardio-oncology consultation.
 You’re most likely to get referred to our cardio-oncology program if:

 William happened to hurt his leg, and it unraveled a series of health obstacles.
 Now, he's back to playing golf and spending time with his family and friends.